margaretmf/margaretmf.github.io/poetry.md

 ## I was grateful in high school for an English teacher in high school who taught creative writing, and I was grateful for another English teacher in high school who taught the American Credo Project.
 I did not particularly enjoy creative writing, but I love that creative writing supports people who have experienced "moral hangovers" or have been imprisoned.** I used to experience mental breakdowns, not say enough, or say or write too much, sometimes out of anger, so I have turned to writing poetry to work through feelings.
 Some people have discovered that The Psalmist is the best therapist, so I am trying out myown poetry. ##

 ## People encourage engineers to write poetry as well.
 In engineering, people write snippets of code, structure code logically and creatively, and think in and about systems.
-In poetry, people write snippets of words, and learn to structure words and code creatively and logically."
+In poetry, people write snippets of words, and learn to structure words and code creatively and logically." ##

+## There is some other writing at the bottom. ##

 ## Gratitude List ##
-Grateful for the woman working at McDonald's.
+* Grateful for the woman working at McDonald's.
 Grateful for the human connection.
 Grateful to pray for the whole world, and the whole country and wait patiently in the car.
-Grateful for the song by the Black Eyed Peas, asking "Where is the Love?".
+* Grateful for the song by the Black Eyed Peas, asking "Where is the Love?".
-Grateful for the sound of the laundry machine.
+* Grateful for the sound of the laundry machine.
-Grateful that a story shared in a song can resonate with another individual who fits in with many other stories of people all around her.
+* Grateful that a story shared in a song can resonate with another individual who fits in with many other stories of people all around her.
-Grateful for a home someone architected at a schoolhouse on a farm.
+* Grateful for a home someone architected at a schoolhouse on a farm.
+* Grateful for a woman in Barnes and Noble who has overcome challenges and looks dignified.

 ## Taking Back the Night ##
 Flying into the night sky, I take back the night, where in reality it is a silent night.